awestover/enchantedForest/story/story3_kevin.md

 Bob screamed.
 There was nothing dignified about it; it was ugly, raw, and animal.
 Azalea and Mercury paused, disturbed by gutteral cry and the rabid look in his eyes.
-Bob didn't care.
+Bob didn't notice; he wouldn't have cared even if he had.
 Nothing mattered anymore.
 Even the terioth hesitated, astonished that such a tiny creature could produce a terrible, terrible sound like that.